kelssslan/PolicyGrid/README.md

 ![Screen Shot 2022-12-12 at 4 41 38 PM](https://user-images.githubusercontent.com/66441548/207653100-99e394fe-f0c2-414c-9a38-2f7bc09a0032.png)

-For this assignment, the students were required to hand calcualte three iterations of policy evaulation and one iteration of policy improvement.
+For this assignment, the students were required to hand calculated three iterations of policy evaulation and one iteration of policy improvement.
 Then using the results as a guide, students must implement Dynamic Programming (DP) for the grid world using Python.
 The students must also have to figure out how make the algorithm converge and present the path that will result in the biggest reward (which is being in state C and excuting from there)

 ![Screen Shot 2022-12-12 at 4 41 21 PM](https://user-images.githubusercontent.com/66441548/207652586-57901b02-e14a-4589-b77e-1c441eff2cba.png)